It is a practice that brings depth to the season and calm to my soul; a daily watching for the promise that when darkness surrounds, light is to come.

 Nevertheless, my mother is heavy on my mind.
 My dreams mark that small, tight space in which I live, wedged between aging parents and maturing children.
 I want more time with both, and still the demands of our lives—mine, my mother’s, my daughter’s—pull us in three radically different directions.

 Here is what the dreams were about.
 In some pretty obvious ways, and some veiled, the situations represented traditions my mother established when we were a family of six: Mom, Dad, my three brothers and me.
 While “tradition” infused all aspects of our family’s life, from sports superstitions to station wagon vacations, the most vivid to me are still the holidays.

-I wonder if next year we’ll remember asking this year if we would remember asking this last year?
+I wonder if next year we’ll remember asking, I wonder if we will remember next year?

 I married again, bringing another branch to our beautiful, complicated family tree, and our celebrations diversified once more.
 I especially loved the years Tim’s mother, Dorothy, joined us for Thanksgiving.
 I can still see her in the kitchen, making the Monetti family’s traditional creamed onions—a novelty to me.
 One year, just after a break with the ballet company, we found ourselves with no Thanksgiving plans at all.
 Along with our dear friends, the Coles, we hopped a plane for New York City and the Macy’s parade.
 I ate pumpkin ravioli for Thanksgiving dinner; it was divine.